rocky-linux/documentation/docs/labs/security/lab9-cryptography.md

  -o option Process the option as if it was read from a configuration file.
 ```

 Most Linux systems out of the box already have the OpenSSH server configured and running with some defaults.
-The configuration file for `sshd` typically resides under `/etc/ssh/` and is called `sshd_config`.
+The configuration file for `sshd` typically resides under `/etc/ssh/` and is named `sshd_config`.

 ### `sshd_config`